tolidano/commandox/README.md

 ## Installation

-*CommandoX requires that you are running PHP 5.4 - PHP 7.1.*
+*CommandoX requires that you are running PHP 7.2 or higher.*

 CommandoX is [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) compliant and can be installed using [Composer](http://getcomposer.org/).
 Add `tolidano/commandox` to your `composer.json`